What Are the Types of Polynomials? Definitions and Examples

 What is a Polynomial?

 A polynomial is an expression made up of variables, coefficients, and exponents combined using addition, subtraction, and multiplication.
 Each term in a polynomial is a product of a constant and a variable raised to a whole number exponent.
+To understand more about whole number exponents, you might first want to explore natural numbers.
 Polynomials are used in various mathematical calculations and have different types based on their structure and degree.

 Example: 5x^2 – 3x + 7.